nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. AddressBook shows a list of tags
 3. User requests to rename a specific tag in the list
 4. AddressBook confirms the change with the user
+5. User enter "Yes"
-5. AddressBook rename the tag <br>
+6. AddressBook rename the tag <br>
 Use case ends.

 **Extensions**